 The following factors increase your chance of developing scurvy:

-- A poor diet, with little or no fruits and vegetables
+- A limited or poor diet, with little or no fruits and vegetables

 - Little or no vitamin C in the diet